Terabyte-Scale Analytics in the Blink of an Eye: Analytical Performance Models

+We model the broadcast by assuming it uses a ring-based algorithm, which is true for throughput-optimized applications~\cite{hu2025demystifyingncclindepthanalysis}.
+To address the discrepancy in bandwidth between a GPU's intra-VM link (300-450 GB/sec) and its network (6.25-50 GB/sec), NCCL forms multiple rings, each of which connects all GPUs and spans both inter- and intra-node links.
+For example, in our H100+IB cluster (Table~\ref{tab:cluster_config}), every two rings share every two NICs per node, and in total 8 rings are formed.
+The rings become the most efficient when $B_n = B_g$, which means neither the inter- or intra-interconnect is underutilized.
+This approach essentially obliterates the heterogeneity of interconnects.
+Since the ring-based broadcast proceeds in $(N-1)$ steps, and in each step, $S/N$ data are transferred over each hop of the ring, we can calculate the broadcast time as follows.

+$S/N$ is the message size in the broadcast, which is the same as that of each GPU's work set.
+The throughput of the ring is bound by the minimum of inter-VM and intra-VM interconnects, i.e., $\min(B_n,B_g)$.
+The throughput of broadcast can be calculated as

-The above equation means when we add more nodes to the system ($V\uparrow$), the throughput of the broadcast will decrease.
+When $V=1$, since only the intra-VM links matter, the throughput becomes $\frac{N}{N-1}B_g$.
+The above equation implies that when we add more nodes to the system ($V\uparrow$), the throughput of the broadcast will decrease.
 In other words, the broadcast operation does not scale with the number of nodes.
 Figure~\ref{fig:broadcast-model} shows the model-predicted throughput when we increase the number of nodes for different network bandwidths ($B_n$).
 The throughput decreases with the number of nodes and eventually converges.
-When the network bandwidth doubles, the converged throughput of broadcast increases by less than 2 times, which implies the throughput scales sublinearly with respect to $B_n$.
+Notice how 800 GB/sec network will not give much better broadcast performance than a 400 GB/sec because the intra-VM interconnects become the bottleneck.